 FoneGeek iOS System Recovery allows you to solve the issue of iPhone screen not working, iPhone black screen with spinning wheel, iPhone is stuck in white screen of death, stuck in recovery mode/DFU mode, won’t turn on and all other issues.
 Besides, it is the best alternative to downgrade iOS version without data loss.
 It supports all models of iPhone, iPad and iPod touch, such as iPhone XS, iPhone XR and iPhone XS Max, etc. This software is divided into Windows and Mac version, you can download it to your computer according to your computer system.

 Step 1.
-Download the right version of this software on your computer and install it after the downloading is complete.
-Then open this software and choose ‘Repair’.
+Download the right version of this software on your computer and install it after the downloading is complete, then run it.

 Step 2.
-On the main interface of this iOS System Recovery toolkit, connect the device to this software.
-If iOS System Recovery doesn’t successfully connect your device, just put it into the DFU mode or Recovery mode by following the instructions put on the interface.
+Now connect your iPhone to the computer.
+If iOS System Recovery doesn't successfully detect your device, just put it into the DFU mode or Recovery mode by following the instructions put on the interface.

 Step 3.
-The device will soon be detected as it is in DFU mode.
+The device will soon be detected as it is in Recovery/DFU mode.
 After that, you can see that al the firmware versions are listed on the interface.
-Choose the most relevant one and tap on ‘Fix Now’.
+Choose the most relevant one and tap on "Download".